agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 periodically broadcast this information to air traffic controllers and nearby aircraft.
 This sort of scheme has worked well in traditional applications, where pilots typically only monitor the general locations of a few nearby aircraft.
-It is another example of locality: aircraft have the highest need to coordinate when they are physically close, and therefore in range of each other's ADS-B broadcasts.
+It is another example of exploiting spatial locality: aircraft have the highest need to coordinate when they are physically close, and therefore in range of each other's ADS-B broadcasts.

 As aircraft generally have better line-of-site to ground crews than ground crews have to each other, firefighters sometimes relaying messages to air-based units over radio, which in turn is relayed back down to other ground units.
-Locality comes into play here, too: this simply relay scheme allows messages to travel farther, but this reach comes at the cost of introducing delays and possible degradation of message quality (as in the classic telephone game).
+The locality principle comes into play here, too, this time in the unfortunate reverse direction: this simple relay scheme allows messages to travel farther, but the extended reach comes at the cost of introducing delays and possible degradation of message quality, as in the classic telephone game.

 ### Disaster response in the future